 Overview of Tools and Resources

-- The SageCon Tools Navigator contains links to some of the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon, and other rangeland management tools and resources that can be used throughough the West.
+- The SageCon Tools Navigator links to the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon.
+The Navigator also links to other tools and resources available across the western US for decision support in sagebrush rangelands.

 Using Remotely Sensed Maps in Rangelands